sourceduty/Connect-Xs/README.md

 ```
 Game Objective:
-- In Connect X's, engage in a text-based game against an AI.
-Players use '1', and the AI uses '2'.
+- In Connect X's, engage in a text-based game against the GPT.
+The player use '1', and the GPT uses '2'.
 The aim is to connect pairs of 'X' points with character lines.

 Game Play:
-- The AI initiates the game and makes the first move.
+- The GPT initiates the game and makes the first move.
 - Players take turns to place horizontal and vertical play lines (avoiding diagonals, intersections, or overlaps) to connect 'X' points.
 - Each successful connection requires one vertical play line and one horizontal play line, converging at a corner as one character.
+- The text characters "1" and "2" cannot join, touch or extend each other.

 Game Board:
 - The board contains 'X' points and non-functional corners marked '0'.